kolint/kolint/README.md

 **Production compilation**

-Knockout Lint has some amazing features not used with its full potential.
-Knockout Lint will always be focused on linting and type checking, but a feature project to be made is to compile the knockout bindings into JavaScript files.
+KOLint has some amazing features not used with its full potential.
+KOLint will always be focused on linting and type checking, but a feature project to be made is to compile the knockout bindings into JavaScript files.
 This has the advantages of:

 1. Security — hackers will have a harder time getting any useful information from the bindings.
 Also, if using knockout 3.x or below, the code will not have to be evaluated.

 2. Performance — knockout will not have to parse the JavaScript and bindings or evaluate them.

-_See the [open issues](https://github.com/knockout-lint/knockout-lint/issues) for a list of proposed features and known issues_
+_See the [open issues](https://github.com/kolint/kolint/issues) for a list of proposed features and known issues_

 <!-- omit in toc -->
 ###### This project is licensed under the MIT license.
-Go to [license](https://github.com/knockout-lint/knockout-lint/blob/master/LICENSE).
+Go to [license](https://github.com/kolint/kolint/blob/master/LICENSE).

 [ts-compiler-api]: https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API
 [meriyah]: https://github.com/meriyah/meriyah